Teaching and Research Assistants

 Muyenga Mugerwa-Sekawabe is a Teaching Assistant in the Department of Public Law tutoring International Law and Constitutional Law.
 In 2015 he received a BSocSci (with distinction in Philosophy) from UCT.
 In 2019 he received a LLB, also from UCT.
 During his law studies he worked as a research assistant to Professors Smythe and Paleker.
 In addition, he sat on the editorial committee of Responsa Meridiana, the national student law journal, and on the executive committee of RainbowUCT, UCT’s student-run LGBTI organisation.

 Muyenga is an Inaugural Justice Dikgang Moseneke Fellow.
 His research interests lie in human rights in Africa, specifically LGBTI rights.
 In October 2019, he presented a conference paper on the rights of transgender high school learners in South Africa at GenderDynamix’s ‘4th Biennial Trans Health, Research and Advocacy Conference’.
-This year, he is pursuing his LLM (Coursework and Minor Dissertation).
+This year, he is completing his LLM (Coursework and Minor Dissertation) whilst working as an Associate Editor for the South African Journal on Human Rights.

 Abigail Stander is a Teaching Assistant in the Department of Public Law tutoring Criminal law and Constitutional law.
 Last year she completed an LLB at the University of Cape Town.
 During her final year she worked as a Research Assistant to Kelly Phelps in the Department of Public Law.
 She is currently doing her LLM through coursework and minor dissertation under the supervision of Kelly Phelps.
 She is also working as a Research Assistant for Trudie Broekmann Attorneys, a commercial firm.
 Her research interests lie in the South African Correctional System and sentencing practices.